Bqarqacha

-Bqarqacha also known as Bkerkasha (Arabic بقرقاشا), is a village located in the Bsharri District in the North Governorate of Lebanon.
+Bqarqacha also known as Bkerkasha (بقرقاشا), is a village located in the Bsharri District in the North Governorate of Lebanon.
 Bkerkasha overlooks the Holy Valley of Qadisha, a UNESCO World Heritage Site, at its highest western point under mount Lebanon.

 Bkerkasha is composed of three geographically separated settlements; The main village in the Becharri district, inhabited during the summer season, most of the residents during winter inhabit Barsa, Dahr Al Ein and Jadaydet Bkerkasha in Bkeftein Koura District that borders Tripoli in North Lebanon.

 Etymology

 According to local oral tradition, the name Bqarqacha stems from aramaic "B'qar Qosho" meaning very cold.
 Though the name does appear in historical records as Bir Auwshi بير اوشاي also referred to as Biir Rawshi and during the Roman Severan dynasty in the 3rd century, it was referred to as Bir’Kasha.
 The name have shifted from Canaanite / Phoenician to Aramaic and then Arabic which corrupted the original Canaanite / Phoenician name.

 No further reference survived until the 12th century where the name reappears as Bkerkasha بقرقاشا in the Roman Catholic Maronite Church history, where an important Maronite school of Saint George flourished.